timgilbert/cljs-pikaday/README.md

 The reagent implementation accepts an ratom
 (or [reaction](https://github.com/Day8/re-frame#how-flow-happens-in-reagent))
-as its input, and `reset!`s it whenever the selected date changes.
+as its input.
+When the user selects a new date, the component will update the atom, and if the atom is updated elsewhere, the date-picker will display the new date.

-The simplest way to use it would be something like this:
+There is a more fleshed-out example in the [examples/reagent directory](examples/reagent/), but the simplest way to use it would be something like this:

 ```clojure
 (ns cljs-pikaday.core